 For more information about medAge and Dr. Laura Ellis, visit www.mymedage.com.

 To read more articles like this one originally published in the December 2015 print issue of Roadracing World, subscribe to Roadracing World.
-(The article has been updated with additional photos and information from the 2016 MotoAmerica season.)
+(The article has been updated with additional photos and information from the 2016 and 2017 MotoAmerica racing seasons.)